 Why you need it: To remind yourself you can balance teamwork with personal goals

 I do not think that I can rave about this book enough this year.
 I have heard a lot about Prof. Grant from the interwebs but I am glad that I finally did.
 Based on his own research and various case studies, Grant provides evidence on how effective networking, collaboration, influence, negotiation, and leadership skills can help you get ahead in the work.
-It was insightful to learn how we how we could have anticipated Enron’s demise four years before the company collapsed – without ever looking at a single number.
+It was insightful to learn how we could have anticipated Enron’s demise four years before the company collapsed – without ever looking at a single number.

 Give and Take emphasises that the good guys and girls can also win in their careers and businesses when they are able to balance offering and accepting help.